boylesoftware/x2node-rsparser/README.md

 When the `feedRow(row)` method is called, the values in the provided `row` argument are considered "raw".
 Before a value from a result set column is set into the corresponding record property it is passed through a function called *value extractor*.
 The default value extractors can be overridden by providing custom extraction functions for the extractor types in the parser constructor's `options` argument.
 The option used for that is `valueExtractors`.
 The keys are extractor types and the values are corresponding extractor functions.
 The following extractor types are used:

 * `string` - Used to extract string record properties.
-The default extractor simply returns the value from the provided `row` argument.
+The default extractor simply returns the raw value.
 * `number` - Used to extract number record properties.
-The default extractor simply returns the value from the provided `row` argument.
+The default extractor simply returns the raw value.
 * `boolean` - Used to extract Boolean record properties.
 The default extractor returns `null` if the raw value is `null`, otherwise it returns the result of `rawValue ? true : false` conditional operator.
 * `datetime` - Used to extract datetime record properties.
-The default extractor simply returns the value from the provided `row` argument.
+The default extractor simply returns the raw value.
 * `isNull` - Special extractor used to test if the property value is `null`.
 The default extractor returns `true` if the raw value is `null`, or `false` if it is not.

 The extractor functions receive the following arguments:

-* `rawVal` - The raw value from the `row` argument provided to the `feedRow(row)` method.
+* `rawVal` - The raw value from the `row` argument provided to the parser's `feedRow(row)` method.
 * `rowNum` - Zero-based result set row number.
 * `colNum` - Zero-based result set column number.
 * `options` - The options object originally passed to the parser constructor.